jameslnewell/rechannel/README.md

 # rechannel

-Opinionated glue for creating web apps with React and Redux.
+Opinionated glue for building web apps with React and Redux.

 Glues together `react`, `redux`, `react-router`, `react-router-redux`, `redial` and `redux-devtools-extension`.
 Useful for both client side _and_ UniversalJS apps.